 Miami-Dade County Community Action and Human Services Department (CAHSD) welcomes you to the Psychology Internship Program.
 CAHSD is the social services agency for Miami-Dade County residents.
 CAHSD streamlines the delivery of resources to targeted communities including children, seniors and families through advocacy, education and service delivery.

-The mission of the Department “is to empower economically disadvantaged individuals through the provision of comprehensive social services to attain self-sufficiency, function independently, and to lead productive lives.”
+The mission of the Department ''is to empower adults and families, individuals and communities through the provision of comprehensive social services.''

-The CASHD Internship Program at the Psychological Services Division offers a full-time pre-doctoral internship in clinical psychology.
-Our mission is “to provide an organized training experience in clinical psychology to pre-doctoral level interns and equip them with the necessary clinical skills and competencies to successfully perform the role of professional psychologist at the entry level with children and their families.”
+The CASHD Internship Program offers a full-time pre-doctoral internship in clinical psychology.
+Our mission is ''to provide an organized training experience in clinical psychology to pre-doctoral level interns and equip them with the necessary clinical skills and competencies to successfully perform the role of health service psychologist at the entry level.''

 The general training philosophy of the Psychology Internship Program is enacted via a Mentor/Practitioner Model.
-The implementation of this model is through pairing the senior mentor supervisors with the interns in preparation for professional careers in psychology working with children and their families.
+The implementation of this model is through pairing the senior mentor supervisors with the interns in preparation for professional careers in psychology working with children, adolescents, adults, and their families.

-Four intern positions have been funded in FY 13-14 for FY 13-14.
-The internship year begins at the end of August and finishes on August 23, 2013.
-The internship stipend is approximately $15,195.10.
-Interns are paid for the 12 County recognized Holidays and they may take up to 10 days of paid educational leave.
+Four intern positions have been funded in FY 16-17.
+The internship year begins at the end of August 2016 and finishes on the last week of August 2017.
+The internship stipend is $19,000.
 All interns are considered temporary Miami-Dade County employees.

-For more information about our internship program, please contact Ana M. Faraci, Ph.D., LMFT at firstname.lastname@example.org.Back to Top
+For more information about our internship program, policies and procedures, please contact Ana M. Faraci, Ph.D., LMFT at firstname.lastname@example.org.Back to Top

 Requirements and Application Process

 In order to be considered for admission into the Internship Program, the applicant is expected to: